Tembrel/expressions/README.md

 ## Issues FAQ

+- Why isn't this framework parameterizable over other numeric types?

+  - The framework is already extensible along two axes; adding a third would complicate the API unnecessarily.
+Parallel frameworks could be devised for other numeric types.

 - Why does binding throw `UnreferencedVariableException` when evaluating something like `let a = 3, b = 4 in b`?

-  - Because it seemed more important to prevent what is probably a mistake than support a vacuous interpretation.
+  - Because it seemed more important to prevent what is probably a mistake than to support a vacuous interpretation.

 - Why does binding throw `SelfReferenceException` when evaluating something like `let a = b + a in a + 1`?
 The `a` of `b + a` becomes a free variable in the result, so what's the problem?

   - Because that's pretty confusing.
 Better not to allow it in the first place.

 - Why are there two ways to use trigonometric expressions: `sin(...)` and `trigExpr(...).sin()`?

   - For pedagogical purposes:
     `enum TrigonometricOperator` demonstrates how to add new operators, and `classs TrigonometricExpression` demonstrates how to create an extended expression type that supports new methods.

+- Could you remove the Guava and StreamEx dependencies?

+  - Yes, no Guava or StreamEx types appear in the API, and the implementation could be rewritten without them.
+I used them to simplify the implementation and to make it easier to reason about its correctness.

+- Could you remove the JParsec dependency?

+  - Not easily.
+It would very hard to write the expression parser by hand.
+    There are other Java parsing libraries, but most of them focus on working from a grammar expressed in text (e.g., BNF).
+JParsec makes it easy to build a grammar in Java dynamically, based on the operations passed at parser build time.

+- Could you remove the ErrorProne compile-time dependency?

+  - Yes, but since it doesn't impose any burden on API users and because it increases confidence in the correctness of the implementation, I don't see a reason to remove it.

-- Why isn't this framework parameterizable over other numeric types?
+- Why didn't you package this framework using Maven?

-  - The framework is already extensible along two axes; adding a third would complicate the API unnecessarily.
-Parallel frameworks could be devised for other numeric types.
+  - I'm more comfortable with Ant and Ivy.